 My name is Amanda, and I like to travel.

 Oh, you already figured that part out?
 Okay then.
 Here’s the brief history of my life:

 I grew up on a Christmas tree farm in a small Ohio town with a good football team and even better marching band (go Raiders!).
 Nothing incredibly exciting happened there, except for the time in the early 90s when my neighbor (who was a mob boss) got shot and killed in his driveway.

 I was the geeky, smart kid in school.
 I liked horses and books and “Harry Potter.”
 I did competitive gymnastics and tried out for school musicals.
 I wore a lot of tie-dye.

 It was in high school that I decided that I wanted to travel.
 I was obsessed with the “Lord of the Rings” trilogy, and vowed that I would save my money so that I could go to New Zealand after I graduated.
 It was all over after that.
 I ended up going to New Zealand with my mom for two weeks in 2005, and I’ve been swatting at that pesky travel bug ever since.

-Because, when it comes to travel, there’s no “best” or “right” way to do it.
+When it comes to travel, there’s no “best” or “right” way to do it.
 You could fly 10,000 miles to have an adventure, or you could simply walk down the street and discover something new.
 Unlike some travel bloggers, I’ve never given up my “normal” life to travel long-term.

 The important things: